toll free: (877) 464-5828

 STEP 2: Install a Vapor Barrier over the Ground

 In this step you will seal off the ground to prevent moisture and any harmful gases, such as radon, from entering the crawlspace through the soil.

 Use a quality vapor barrier such as ARMA FOIL-VB or 6 mil plastic to cover the ground.
 Overlap each sheet by roughly 6" and seal the seams with a high quality tape or glue.
 Allow enough excess to wrap and extend the vapor barrier up the foundation wall by roughly 12 inches.
 Adhere the vapor barrier to the foundation wall with glue, caulk, or foam.

 STEP 3: Seal and Insulate the Foundation Wall

 Closed Cell foam will both seal and insulate your foundation wall.
-In addition it adds a moisture barrier to help keep moisture from wicking through the stone or concrete.
+In addition, using spray foam insulation on crawl spaces adds a moisture barrier to help keep moisture from wicking through the stone or concrete.

 Check your particular climate zone to determine how much foam should be applied to your foundation walls.
 Use foam board or plywood to cover over any existing vents.
 Apply a layer of closed cell foam to coat the entire foundation wall from the crawlspace side.
 Ensure that the foam overlaps the vapor barrier extending partially up the wall.